-ASD is allocating a full-range FieldSpec® 4 (350-2500 nm) spectroradiometer system, a FieldSpec HandHeld 2 (325-1075 nm) spectroradiometer system, a QualitySpec® Trek (350-2500 nm) spectrometer, and potentially a LabSpec 4 for temporary use during the selected research projects.
-Requests must stipulate the time for which the instrument is requested, including start and completion dates where necessary for seasonal projects.
+ASD is allocating a FieldSpec® 4 (350-2500 nm) spectroradiometer and a FieldSpec HandHeld 2 (325-1075 nm) spectroradiometer for temporary use during the selected research projects.
+Requests must stipulate the time for which the instrument is requested, including start and completion dates, where necessary, for seasonal projects.
 Requests can range from one week to three month (maximum) projects.
 Proposals with a length of longer than three months will not be considered.
 Please note, the length of time an instrument is requested can have an impact in the decision process.
 A proposal requiring an instrument for a shorter amount of time, or for a more flexible date range, may have a higher probability of selection as long as the proposal meets all other criteria.
 An award involving split time (i.e. season vs. season collection where the instrument is used for a period of time, returned to ASD, and then shipped back for a second period of time), will be considered as long as the split times do not extend into the next calendar year, require more than two shipments and the time allocated does not exceed three months in total.
 This policy is established in order to allow a maximum number of awards when possible.
 Note: ASD covers shipping to and from the recipient's educational institution only.
 Recipient is responsible for any transportation in between, and if extra time is required for transport to a research site, this must be factored into your requested time.

 Submissions should be no longer than two pages including a description of the objective, why it might be important, whom it includes, the instrument required, and how this might extend the frontiers of science.
-The best proposals will reach beyond an advance of understanding, to defining an hypothesis being tested, or a specific objective being sought.
+The best proposals will reach beyond an advance of understanding, to define a hypothesis being tested, or a specific objective being sought.
 Please review official format guidelines for more specific information.

 Recipients are required to provide ASD with a one-page summary of their research and results.
 Inclusion of supporting photos and visual data are encouraged as well, and are not included in the summary page count.
 ASD will contribute up to $500 towards publication (page and/or color) charges (paid directly to the publication) for recipients whose completed paper is published by an approved journal, and/or reimbursement (original receipts will be required) of travel costs to recipients with an accepted abstract for an oral or poster presentation at a relevant scientific conference.